Notice of Privacy Practices

 In certain situations, which we will describe in Section IV below, we must obtain your written authorization in order to use and/or disclose your PHI.
 However, we do not need any type of authorization from you for the following uses and disclosures:

-- Uses and Disclosures For Treatment, Payment and Health Care Operations.
+A. Uses and Disclosures For Treatment.
+Payment and Health Care Operations.
 We may use and disclose PHI (including, if any, your HIV/AIDS, Sexually Transmitted Disease (STD) or Tuberculosis information), in order to treat you, obtain payment for services provided to you and conduct our “health care operations” as detailed below:

 We may also disclose PHI to another health care facility to which you have been transferred when such PHI is required for it to treat you, receive payment for services it renders to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.

-- Disclosure to Relatives, Close Friends and Other Caregivers.
-We may use or disclose your PHI to a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure, if we (1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably infer that you do not object to the disclosure.
+C. Disclosure to Relatives, Close Friends and Other Caregivers.
+We may use or disclose your PHI to a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure, if we ( 1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably infer that you do not object to the disclosure.

 If you are not present, or the opportunity to agree or object to a use or disclosure cannot practicably be provided because of your incapacity or an emergency circumstance, we may exercise our professional judgment to determine whether a disclosure is in your best interests.
 If we disclose information to a family member, other relative or a close personal friend, we would disclose only information that we believe is directly relevant to the person’s involvement with your health care or payment related to your health care.
 We may also disclose your PHI in order to notify (or assist in notifying) such persons of your location, general condition or death.